-Despite some restrictions on your eating habits, there is still a lot of food to enjoy without having any symptoms of Fructose Malabsorption.
-Once you know it, your life and especially your health will get so much better.
+Despite some restrictions on your eating habits, there is still a lot of food to enjoy without experiencing any symptoms of Fructose Malabsorption.
+Once you know it, your well-being will be significantly improved.
 I will show you what is favorable to eat and what you should avoid for eliminating symptoms and restoring normal digestion.

 Small amounts of fructose from time to time are good in the long-term